jk-obrien/gcd_assignment/README.md

 read [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-## Scripts
+## Project files

-The following R scripts were used to complete this project.

-* run_analysis.R
+* run_analysis.R - The R script that does the work.

-    This is the main script that calls all other scripts below in turn.

-    The scripts are really only split up for modularity, there's no reason they couldn't all be rolled up into one.

-    As each script is called by run_analysis.R it creates R objects that remain in the environment for use by subsequent scripts.
-Each script takes care of tidying up after itself, only leaving behind objects that are needed downstream.

-* fetch_data.R

-    Downloads and unzips the data files.
-Then makes a list of all data files.

-* merge_data.R

-    Reads the various data files and merges the data into a single R object.

-* subset_data.R

-    Extracts the variables required for the project.

-* name_activities.R

-    Give descriptive names to the activities in the dataset.

-* label_data.R

-    Assign descriptive labels to the variables in the dataset.

-* summarize_data.R

-    Produce means of each variable by subject and activity.

-## Other files

 * README.md      - This file.
 * .git           - The directory used by the version control software git.
 * .gitignore     - A list of files not covered by git.
 * CodeBook.txt   - A description of the variables in the final data set.
 * Final.txt      - The data produced as an end result of this assignment.